 According to the IRS, you may deduct reasonable costs for moving your household goods and personal effects to a new home.
-The deduction applies only to costs for which you have not been reimbursed.
+The moving tax deduction applies only to costs for which you have not been reimbursed.

 You may deduct expenses for moving your personal belongings from a place other than your main residence (for example, a second home or relative's home).
 However, the cost cannot exceed what it would have cost to move them from your main residence.
 The family trip to your new residence is also deductible, including costs for lodging (but not meals).